mhelke/Thoth/README.md

 ## Features
   * Bitboards and magic bitboards to represent the chessboard and allow for super fast and efficient move generation.
   * Alpha-Beta algorithm with quiescence search
+  * Iterative deepening with aspiration window
+  * Null move pruning
+  * Late move reduction and PV search
   * UCI compatible PV lines
-  * Move sorting
+  * Move ordering with Killer and History Heuristics
   * Zobrist hashing and transposition tables

+## Evaluation Metrics
+ * Material scores
+ * Piece-square tables

 ## Running the Engine